hn374/Developer-Notes/Books/ThinkLikeAProgrammer.md

 A block of memory is a contiguous series of addresses; thus, over the lifetime of a program with many memory allocations and deallocations, we'll end up with lots of gaps between the remaining allocated memory blocks.
 This problem is known as memory fragmentation.

+Modern computer systems have so much memory that it's easy to think of it as an infinite resource, but in fact each program has a limited amount of memory.
+Programs need to use memory efficiently to avoid overall system slow-down.

+A memory leak is a situation in which memory is allocated from the heap but never deallocated and not referenced by any pointer.

+Solving by sample case is a technique where you start with a nontrivial sample input for the function or program.
+Write down all the details of that input along with all the details of the output.
+Then when you write your code, you'll be writing for the general case while also double-checking how each step transforms your sample to make sure that you reach the desired output state.

+A well-drawn diagram for a problem example is like having a mapped-out route to your destination before starting on a long vacation drive.
+It's a little bit of extra effort at the start to potentially avoid much more effort and frustration at the end.

+In programming, a special case or edge case is a situation in which valid data will cause the normal flow of code to produce erroneous results.